On This Page[Hide][Show]

 Pre-existing Condition Exclusions

-Changes to Eligibility Requirements
+Changes in Eligibility Requirements

 National Disability Attorney Nick Ortiz Can Help You Appeal a Long-Term Disability Denial

-- Understanding Your Denial: Nick Ortiz begins by thoroughly reviewing the details of your long-term disability denial to understand the grounds on which the denial was based.
+- Understanding Your Denial: Nick Ortiz begins by thoroughly reviewing the details of your long-term disability denial in order to understand the grounds on which the denial was based.
 With his keen insight into disability law, Nick can identify any discrepancies or issues that may have led to the denial of your claim.

 Call Us Today for a Free Case Review